hageldave/JPlotter/README.md

 # JPlotter
 OpenGL based 2D Plotting Library for Java using AWT and [LWJGL](https://github.com/LWJGL/lwjgl3) through [lwjgl3-awt](https://github.com/LWJGLX/lwjgl3-awt).
+An awt Graphics2D fallback solution was introduced to support systems lacking OpenGL-3.3 as well as MacOS.

 [![Build Status](https://travis-ci.org/hageldave/JPlotter.svg?branch=master)](https://travis-ci.org/hageldave/JPlotter)
 [![Maven Central](https://img.shields.io/maven-central/v/com.github.hageldave.jplotter/jplotter.svg)](https://search.maven.org/search?q=g:com.github.hageldave.jplotter)

-JPlotter's concept is pretty straight forward, you get a `BlankCanvas` that is backed by OpenGL.
+JPlotter's concept is pretty straight forward, you get a `JPlotterCanvas` that is backed by OpenGL (or not in case of fallback).
 What is displayed by this canvas depends on the set `Renderer`.
 Most likely you want to set a `CoordSysRenderer` that displays a coordinate system.
 Within that coordinate system you may want to display points or lines, which you can do by again using a `Renderer` (or multiple) as content.